Ustimov/node-red-flow-drawer/README.md

   -v, --version          output the version number
-  -f, --format <format>  export data format (html, json or img) (default: html) -n, --nodes <file>     path to a file with custom node descriptions -s, --stdout           print results to the stdout (will be ignored for batch processing) -h, --help             output usage information
+  -f, --format <format>  export data format (html, json or img) (default: html) -n, --nodes <file>     path to a file with custom node descriptions -s, --stdout           print results to the stdout (only for file input) -h, --help             output usage information
 ```